 REFUND POLICYIf a returning student withdraws from all classes after classes have begun, but before drop/add has ended, tuition is refunded.
 If a student withdraws from all classes after drop/add has ended, tuition will be refunded according to the following schedule:

-To receive credit for work done at an ABA approved (or state accredited) law school, a transfer student must earn the greater of a C or minimum grade that school requires as its graduation average.
+To receive credit for work done at an ABA approved law school, a transfer student must earn the greater of a C or minimum grade that the school requires as its graduation average.
 The transfer of credit form will indicate how many additional credits and which courses are required for graduation.
-A transfer student must earn at least 60 credits at the College of Law.
-The Associate Dean cannot reduce the number of credits earned at the College of Law below 60.

 Foreign Attorneys will receive credit for no more than 30 credits of prior coursework.
 The transfer of credit form will indicate how many additional credits (60 or more) and which courses are required for graduation.
 Foreign attorneys in their final year at the College of Law will retain second year preference status for second year preference and required courses but will otherwise be treated as third year full-time and fourth year part-time students.